melemanuhulu/ploopy-adept/README.md

 The hardware:
  - Is shorter than the original (front-to-back, not top-to-bottom)
  - Has an extra layer that clamps around an L-bracket that can be attached to a standard tripod mount for easy adjustments and secure tenting
- - Uses ball transfer units
+ - Uses ball transfer units rather than roller bearings
  - Has one bearing postioned farther from the bottom of the mouse to shift the center of gravity and allow for a tenting at a steeper angle
- - Uses nuts and bolts to connect layers rather than screws threaded into plastic (4 each: 8mm M3 socket head cap screws, M3 hex nuts, 8mm M2 socket head cap screws, and M2 hex nuts)
+ - Uses nuts and bolts to connect layers rather than screws threaded into plastic
- - Has raised buttons that connect to the main body using 4mm diameter × 2mm thick circular neodymium magnets (magnets are affixed using cyanoacrylate glue)
+ - Has raised buttons that connect to the main body using magnets

 ---